The 1948 Progressive Party Platform

 the main levers of the economic system.
 Public ownership of these levers will

 enable the people to plan the use of their productive re-sources so as to develop

 the limitless potential of modern technology and to create a true American-

 Commonwealth free from poverty and insecurity.

-government to the American people.
-For ours is a party uncorrupted by privilege, committed
+the government to the American people.
+For ours is a party uncorrupted by

-through day-by-day activity to lead the American people toward the fulfillment of these
+process and through day-by-day activity to lead the American people toward the

 We ask support for the following program: